Employers

 T = Transfer credit only

-Looking for a part-time volunteer intern for the school year or a full-time volunteer intern for the summer?
+Looking for a part-time intern for the school year or a full-time intern for the summer?
 Internships are a great opportunity for employers and for students.
-Employers can benefit from the immediate assistance of a law student at no cost.
-Students can learn about a particular practice area and gain practical legal experience.
+Employers benefit from the immediate assistance of a law student, while students can learn about a particular practice area and gain valuable experience in a legal setting.
 The Career Services Office would be happy to post an internship opportunity for you.
+Please see above and click on the Post a Job for Law Students or Alumni button to get started.

 Please note that not every position qualifies as an internship.
 The U.S. Department of Labor Wage and Hour Division has established six criteria to be applied when determining whether an intern in the “for profit” private sector must be paid minimum wage and overtime under the Fair Labor Act.